bonnyr/wokwi-ds1820-custom-chip/README.md

 to the init sequence.
 This is likely not an issue, but it deviates from the spec somewhat

 ### Operations in powered mode
-If the chip is powered (Vdd is high), the current behaviour is to report, when needed (for example when converting/copying scratch or recalling it) that we've completed the operation after 1 bit is transmitted (always '1').
+If the chip is powered (VCC is high), the current behaviour is to report, when needed (for example when converting/copying scratch or recalling it) that we've completed the operation after 1 bit is transmitted (always '1').
 This is likely not representative of real devices who may take some time and perhaps will be implemented at some point later...